PSR B1257+12: Characteristics

-The discovery stimulated a search for planets orbiting other pulsars, but it turned out such planets are rare; only five other pulsar planets, orbiting PSR B1620−26, PSR B0943+10, PSR B0329+54, and PSR J1719−1438, have been confirmed.
+The discovery stimulated a search for planets orbiting other pulsars, but it turned out such planets are rare; only a handful of other pulsar planets have been confirmed.

 Planetary system

 Planets

 In 1992, Wolszczan and Frail discovered that the pulsar had two planets.
 These were the first discovery of extrasolar planets to be confirmed; as pulsar planets, they surprised many astronomers who expected to find planets only around main-sequence stars.
 Additional uncertainty surrounded the system, because of a claim of an earlier pulsar planet around PSR 1829-10 that had to be retracted due to errors in calculations.
 In 1994, an additional planet was discovered.
 Additionally, this system may have an asteroid belt or a Kuiper belt.

 The planets are believed to be the result of a second round of planetary system formation as a result of two white dwarfs merging with each other into a pulsar and a resulting disk of material in orbit around the star.
 Other scenarios include unusual supernova remnants or a quark-nova.
 However, the white dwarf–white dwarf merge model seems to be the most likely cause of the formation of the planets.